- Parks & Recreation

 Laramie Community Forest Stewardship Plan (Approved by City Council - Final publication format)

 2023 Rooted in Laramie - Annual Online Spring Tree Sale (Application available in late February 2023)

-Rooted in Laramie sells containerized trees to Laramie property owners to be planted in front yards and in the right-of-way landscape area along city streets.
-The program also extends to properties within a half mile outside of Laramie’s City Limits.
 Rooted in Laramie is a non-profit organization with a mission to obtain as many trees as possible, of the right species, sell them below market price, and plant them in the right location.
 Through the aid of donations by businesses, individuals, and grant money, Rooted in Laramie sells each tree for $50.
-Also provided in the cost is planting the trees by Rooted in Laramie volunteers, staking the trees, mulching the bare ground around the tree, and installing a 20 gallon watering bag.
+Also included in the $50 cost is planting the trees by Rooted in Laramie volunteers, staking the trees, mulching the bare ground around the tree, and installing a 20 gallon watering bag.
 The water bag releases water over a longer period of time allowing the water to soak into the soil.
 The trees are sold entirely online at this link: Online Application The trees are typically between 5 to 9 feet tall, 1-inch in trunk diameter, some more than an inch, some less.
-Tree information and applications for Spring 2023 will be available in late Winter 2021, that will take you to the description pages for the 13 species of trees sold for Spring 2021.
+Tree information and applications for Spring 2023 will be available in late Winter 2021, that will take you to the description pages for the species of trees to be sold for Spring 2021.